DevExpress/XPO/Tutorials/WinForms/Classic/bind-the-data-grid-to-large-data-source.md

 * Change the class name and constructor name to **OrdersListForm**
 * Open the `OrdersListForm` designer and change the `Text` property to **Orders**
 * Select the **Events** tab page in the **Properties** window, right click the `OrdersListForm.Load` event to invoke the context menu and select the **Reset** menu item
-* Add the `XPInstantFeedbackView` component form the toolbox.
+* Add the `XPInstantFeedbackView` component from the toolbox.
 Change its name to **OrdersInstantFeedbackView**.
 This component is used with large data sources (see also: [Large Data Sources: Server and Instant Feedback Modes](https://docs.devexpress.com/WindowsForms/8398/controls-and-libraries/data-grid/data-binding/large-data-sources-server-and-instant-feedback-modes))
 * Rebuild the project and set the `OrdersInstantFeedbackView.ObjectType` property to **DxSample.DataAccess.Order**
 * Click the ellipsis button near the **Properties** property and add these properties:
     * Name = Oid, Property = [Oid]